To open a Control Panel tool quickly, you can use its Run command. Here’s the list of Run commands to open specific Control Panel tools.

 As soon as you press the Enter button, the control panel tool should be opened automatically.

-Note: If you want to open an particular control panel tool as an admin, open the Command Prompt as an admin and then execute the command.
+Note: To open a Control Panel tool as admin, open Command Prompt as admin and then execute the run command.

 Please consider diskmgmt.msc also.